Miami05/Born2beRoot/README.md

 <img  width="836"  src="https://imgur.com/8JsHyhI.png">

-## 6.7 Connecting Via SSH through Bridged Adapter 🗣
+## 6.7 Connecting Via SSH through Bridged Adapter🗣

 1 ◦ If we want to connect via SSH through Bridged Adapter we must close the machine and go to settings.